SILHOUETTES by THE PORTUGAL WEDDING PHOTOGRAPHER

-One of them, which I like more, is the silhouette.
-Usually a human body cropped on a light background, showing only the cut in the space without details or textures.
-The churches entrance are very good to give to the wedding photographer silhouettes that can belong to the photography history.
+One of them, which I like most, is the silhouette.
+Usually, a human body is cropped on a light background, showing only the cut in the space without details or textures.
+The church’s entrance is very good to give the wedding photographer silhouettes that can belong to the photography history.
 But, calm down, that is not so easy to do.
-If it was only about the photographer technique, it seems that it was only needed to be there, photograph and go.
+If it was only about the photographer’s technique, it seems that it only needed to be there, photograph, and go.

 But it is not.
-We need a serial of elements, let me call it chances, that need to get together in such a way that, with the help of my trickster angels friends that, sometimes, give me indisputable help and others just plot me, transform that moment, but only that one, and offer me everything in place so that the silhouette provide me a great wide smile in the moment I edit that photo.
+We need a series of elements, let me call it chances, that need to get together in such a way that, with the help of my trickster angels friends that, sometimes, give me indisputable help and others just plot me, transform that moment, but only that one, and offer me everything in place so that the silhouette provides me a great wide smile at the moment I edit that photo.
 But, only with that.
 Do you understand now?